layeredapps/dashboard/readme.md

 ## License

 This software is licensed under the MIT license, a copy is enclosed in the `LICENSE` file.
-Included icon assets and the CSS library `pure-min` is licensed separately, refer to the `icons/licenses` folder and `src/www/public/pure-min.css` file for their licensing information.
+Included icon assets are licensed separately, refer to the `icons/licenses` folder for their licensing information.

 Copyright (c) 2022 Ben Lowry